-A cat has two types of glands in the dermal layer of the skin.
+There are two types of glands in the dermal layer of cat skin.
 There are sweat glands which keep the cat’s body temperature in check and there are the sebaceous glands.

 The sebaceous gland secrete a greasy substance that is named sebum.
 There are large numbers of sebaceous glands beneath the skin of the chin, the lips, the top surface at the base of the tail, the prepuce and the scrotum of felines.